Cohere API: Building Custom NLP Models for Product Categorization

 Why NLP for Product Categorization?

 Manual product categorization breaks down at scale.
 When you are scraping thousands of products from competitor sites, each with different naming conventions, category structures, and attribute formats, manual classification is impossible.
+This is why NLP-based product categorization has become essential for modern ecommerce operations.
 Rule-based systems work for simple cases but fail on ambiguous products, new categories, and cross-category items.

 NLP-based categorization understands the semantic meaning of product titles, descriptions, and attributes.
-A model trained on your taxonomy can correctly categorize "Organic Cold-Pressed Extra Virgin Olive Oil 500ml" into "Grocery - Oils and Vinegars - Olive Oil" even if it has never seen that exact product before, because it understands the language patterns that define each category.
+Combined with AI-powered data extraction, a model trained on your taxonomy can correctly categorize "Organic Cold-Pressed Extra Virgin Olive Oil 500ml" into "Grocery - Oils and Vinegars - Olive Oil" even if it has never seen that exact product before, because it understands the language patterns that define each category.

 Scale Without Limits